Beneficial Exercises & Icebreakers for New Groups of Performers

 Icebreakers.
-They're common in an improv class, at the top of a jam, or maybe when a team is just getting to know each other.
+They're common in an acting class, at the top of an improv jam, or maybe when a team or cast is just getting to know each other.
 Some people love 'em, some people hate 'em.

 Icebreakers.
 They're common in an improv class, at the top of a jam, or maybe when a team is just getting to know each other.